alexeypetrenko/openvpn-tor-notifier/README.md

 0. Add following entry to your OpenVPN `server.conf` config: `client-connect /etc/openvpn/tor-alert.sh`
 This way `tor-alert.sh`  script would be executed on every successful connection.
 0. Configure cron to run `update-tor-exit-nodes.sh` periodically to keep a list of TOR exit nodes updated.
 For example, use `45  * * * * nobody /etc/openvpn/update-tor-exit-nodes.sh` to run it every hour.

+# Any prerequisites?
+`tor-alert.sh` script uses `mail` command to send alerts.
+Therefore, your system MTA should be properly configured.
+Alternatively, you can use some other command to send notifications.